dotbeseck/phashdaddy/README.md

 # phashdaddy
-Find Low Effort Phishing domains targeting your domain using perceptual hashing
+Find Low Effort Phishing domains on godaddysites targeting your domain using perceptual hashing

 - add words to the phishWords.dict file to create a list of words to use for fuzzy domain creation
 - change the word_lists list in the python file to words common in phishing targeting your company, leave it empty if you just wanna use the fuzzy domains from dnstwist